akashnimare/filesize/README.md

 ## fsize
-Know the file size  of a dir
+Know the size of a file

 ## Installation
 npm install --global fsize

 ## Usage

-> fsize
+> fsize filename